gianpaj/cartrawler.github.io/_collections/_ondemand_ios/6_Opening_COD_Views.md

   {: title="Opening COD View" }
 ---

-Alyternatively, if the hosting application wants more fina-grained control over the COD view contents, the CODSDK can be used to open CODSDK as a iOS UIKit `UIView`.
+Alyternatively, if the hosting application wants more fine-grained control over the COD view contents, the CODSDK can be used to open CODSDK as a iOS UIKit `UIView`.
 In this case, the hosting application is responsible of maintaining the `CODView` object and presenting it to the user.
 Please note the following considerations:

 1. `CODView` maintains its own navigation bar and the hosting app should hide its navigation bar to preven duplicate UI elements.
 2. `CODView` has been designed to be used as full-screen UI element